lostjared/acidcam-cli/README.md

 	$ ./autogen.sh && ./configure && make && sudo make install

+If you wish to use Python scripts for filters:
+First download and install Metacall http://github.com/metacall install then configure and compile.

+	$ ./autogen.sh && ./configure --enable-metacall && make && sudo make install

 After you do that if everything goes according to plan you can test it with:

 	$ acidcam -l